 Landscape GB, which almost puts a building or a tree exactly

-where one exists in the real world, or at least the Horizon
+where one exists in the real world, or at least in the Horizon

 Generation-X photographic scenery.